oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.2 Value Type

 The *vtype* option specifies the type of each field in an ArrayOf or MapOf type.
 It may be any JADN type or Defined type.
+* An ArrayOf or MapOf instance MUST be considered valid iff each of its elements is an instance of *vtype*.

 #### 3.2.1.3 Key Type
 The *ktype* option specifies the type of each key in a MapOf type.
-It MUST be a Defined type, either an enumeration or a type with constraints that specify a fixed subset of values that belong to a category.
+* *ktype* MUST be a Defined type, either an enumeration or a type with constraints that specify a fixed subset of values that belong to a category.
+* A MapOf instance MUST be considered valid iff each of its keys is an instance of *ktype*.

 #### 3.2.1.4 Derived Enumeration
 The *enum* option creates an enumeration derived from a referenced Array, Choice, Map or Record type.
 (See [Section 3.2.3](#323-syntactic-sugar)).
-The referenced type is specified by either the BaseType element or the ktype/vtype options of a type definition.
 This is the only kind of type definition where BaseType is not a JADN type.

 #### 3.2.1.5 Format
 *format*